fdv/running-elasticsearch-fun-profit/003-about-lucene/003-about-lucene.md

 During a merge, Lucene takes 2 segments, and moves the content into a third, new one.
 Then the old segments are deleted from the disk.
 It means Lucene needs enough free space on the disk to create a segment the size of both segments it needs to merge.

 A problem can arise when force merging a huge shard.
-If the shard size is \> half of the disk size, you provably won't be able to fully merge it, unless most of the data is made of deleted documents.
+If the shard size is \> half of the disk size, you probably won't be able to fully merge it, unless most of the data is made of deleted documents.